gsi-ee/go4/README.md

 Install the ROOT framework Version >=6.22/08 (older version up to 5.34/36 can also be used, but not recommended).
 See instruction how download and compile ROOT on http://root.cern.ch.
-Recomended way to build ROOT - compile it and use from compilation path:
+Recommended way to build ROOT - compile it and use from compilation path:

      [shell] tar xzf root_v6.24.00.source.tar.gz
      [shell] mkdir build_624